gsudre/autodenovo/README.md

 where sample_ids.txt is a file with one sample name per line.
 This should take about 1-2 days to run per participant, so ther'es the beauty of running them all in parallel.

+### SNP Chip arm

+As the SNP chip arm doesn't depend on the exome data, let's run it while we wait for the GATK pipeline results.
+I __strongly__ advise you to look at the [PennCNV documentation](http://penncnv.openbioinformatics.org/en/latest/user-guide/input/) to figure out how to prepare your input files.

+In my case, we used Illumina's InfiniumExome-24_v1.0 chips.
+So, I used GenomeStudio (free to [download](https://support.illumina.com/array/array_software/genomestudio/downloads.html), but it does require Windows) to export a Final Report with the columns we need.